lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/Recursion.md

 			2 * factorial(1); // 2 * 1 = 2
 ```

-In the above example you can see that the same operation is performed over and over in this case 5 times.
+In the above example you can see that the same operation is performed over and over, in this case 5 times.
 Once the recursive function is equal to 1, the recursive functions starts its chain of return statements back to the original calling point.

 Recursion depends on the idea that a base case condition can be met for the recursion to break.
-Otherwise, in similar fashion to infinite loop, the recursive function will run continuously.
+Otherwise it will run endlessly, like a <u>infinite loop</u>.
 In the factorial example above, that condition is that `n == 1`.

 ## Towers of Hanoi